Rhetos/Rhetos-wiki/Data-model-and-relationships.md

 `Detail` concept can be added on a Reference property when the dependent entity is considered **a part of** the parent entity from the business perspective.
-Usually this means that the user will enter the data together on the same form.
+Usually this means that the user will enter the data in parent and detail entities together on the same form.

 * This will automatically add `Required` (detail cannot exist without parent), `CascadeDelete` and `SqlIndex` on the Reference property.